 In the above we can see Simon locating the formulatory work he did with Graham about cutting the overheads and the business remaining profitable.
 He also indicates the need for further evidential support on this issue and represents Graham's general talk about cutbacks in a more formal and direct fashion.
 Further along Simon keyed in the following: (Goes to 'Proposition' section - Shifting cursor over text as he scans for details to alter - Highlights a section and deletes - Entering new comments) "in so far as business is concerned we are simply asked to mark forward at current levels..."
-"Graham Croft recognises the reasons he proffered last year were only partly true as evidenced by higher borrowing" Causal factor listed as "reduced turnover" Noting "position is stable" ...
+"Graham Croft recognises the reasons he proffered last year were only partly true as evidenced by higher borrowing" Causal factor listed as "reduced turnover" Noting "position is stable" Suggests with actions they have taken "they are confident that cash retentions will be seen in the current year.." . . .